TodePond/TodePondDotCom/wikiblogarden/art/voice/finding/words/readme.md

 It frustrates me that I have certain things in my head, certain feelings, that I can't get out.
 I'll keep practising here on this [blog](/feed) and you're welcome to read along.

 But you don't have to.
-As my friend [Jani Eväkallio](https://jevakallio.dev/) told me today...
+As my friend [Jani Eväkallio](https://jevakallio.dev/) told me today,

 > "I used to read your blog posts but you started posting too much."